MicrosoftDocs/dynamics-365-project-operations/articles/whats-new/project-operations-updates.md

 ## Release schedule for Project management and accounting in the finance and operations apps environment

-Refer to the [Service update availability](/dynamics365/fin-ops-core/fin-ops/get-started/public-preview-releases?toc=%2fdynamics365%2ffinance%2ftoc.json) for the release schedule for Project management and accounting in the finance and operations apps environment.
+See the [Service update availability](/dynamics365/fin-ops-core/fin-ops/get-started/public-preview-releases?toc=%2fdynamics365%2ffinance%2ftoc.json) for the Project management and accounting in the finance and operations apps environment release schedule.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]